 - Everything you eat and drink, and how much

 One way your doctor can check to see if there’s a physical problem causing your urinary incontinence is by doing a rectal exam.
-To do this, she’ll ask you to either bend over an exam table or lie on your side with your knees pulled up to your chest.
-Then she’ll insert a gloved and lubricated finger into your rectum.
+To do this, they’ll ask you to either bend over an exam table or lie on your side with your knees pulled up to your chest.
+Then they’ll insert a gloved and lubricated finger into your rectum.

 This test helps your doctor check your: